Coronavirus school closures to continue in Washington state through the end of the school year

-OLYMPIA — The next time more than a million kids in Washington state attend classes with their peers, it will be a new school year.
+OLYMPIA — The next time more than a million kids in Washington attend classes with their peers, it will be a new school year.

 Washington K-12 public, private and charter schools will remain closed through the end of the academic year, Gov. Jay Inslee announced at a Monday news conference.
-Distance learning is expected to continue, and schools are expected to resume on a normal schedule this fall.
+Distance learning should continue, he said, and schools are expected to resume on a normal schedule this fall.

-The announcement comes 20 days into a state-mandated closure of all public and private schools in an attempt to slow the spread of coronavirus.
+The announcement comes 20 days into a state-mandated school closure in an attempt to slow the spread of coronavirus.
 The closures were first supposed to last until at least April 24, about six weeks, but state schools chief Chris Reykdal has repeatedly stressed the shutdown could last longer.

 “We simply cannot take the chance of reopening on site instruction in this calendar school year,” Inslee said.
 “We cannot risk losing the gains we have made after the peak of this pandemic presumably will have passed.”